TIBCOSoftware/snappydata/docs/programming_guide.md

  snsc = SnappyStreamingContext(sc, duration)
 ```

-If you are in embedded mode applications typically submit Jobs to SnappyData and do not explicitly create a SnappySession or SnappyStreamingContext.
+If you are in the Embedded Mode, applications typically submit Jobs to SnappyData and do not explicitly create a SnappySession or SnappyStreamingContext.
 These jobs are the primary mechanism to interact with SnappyData using the Spark API.
 A job implements either SnappySQLJob or SnappyStreamingJob (for streaming applications) trait.